Bridging an audio amplifier can be confusing – but don’t worry! In this detailed guide I’ve got clear and easy-to-understand info:

 - ONE dual 4 ohm voice coil subwoofer wired in parallel (gives 2 ohms)

 - FOUR 8 ohm woofer wired in parallel (8 / 4 = 2)

-(click to enlarge or click here to get the Adobe .pdf file you can download or print)
+(Click to enlarge or click here to get the Adobe .pdf file you can download and print)

-Close up of a modern typical car amp with built-in crossover features.
-This allows high-pass, full-range, or low-pass use with adjustable sound range controls in this case.
+Image: Close up of a modern typical car amp with built-in crossover features.
+With adjustable sound range controls, this allows high-pass, full-range, or low-pass use.

-For most bridged amp situations in which the amp is connected to a subwoofer or set of subwoofers, this is what I recommend:
+For most bridged amp situations where the amp is connected to a subwoofer or set of subwoofers, this is what I recommend:

 - Set the crossover switch to low-pass filter (LPF) or similar on your amplifier

 - Adjust the LPF dial, if available, to the maximum level

 - Play music containing bass you’d usually listen to